Mathieu-Despres/Mathieu-Despres/README.md

 <br>

 <p>Hi, my name is Mathieu Despres ("Matt" is fine).
 From the atlantic maritimes, I'm from a small town in New-Brunswick, Canada.
 Learning and exploring technologies is what I like to do.
-I can wear many hats I have always found interest in exploring and learning about new, modern technologies.
-I have always wore many hats in the computer world, but my main areas are web developing, graphic designing and ethical hacking / pen testing.
+I usually wear many hats in the computer world, but my main areas are web developing, graphic designing and ethical hacking / pen testing.

 Please check out my website where you can learn more information about me.
 I show academic work, including my skills, samples, and visual demonstrations of what I can do.
 My story can also be found on the website.